rhysinward/dengue_pipeline/README.md

 - It allows for the selection of data based on specified date ranges and host type.
 - Includes functionality to integrate additional metadata and sequences not currently available on GenBank.
 - Harmonizes varying formats for dates and other metadata fields to maintain consistency across the dataset.
+-  Includes functionality for adding extra metadata and sequences from sources outside of GenBank.
+  - Use the following options to incorporate external data files:
+    - `make_option(c("-x", "--extra_metadata"), type="character", help="Option to add a CSV file containing additional metadata from sequencing but not available on GenBank")`
+    - `make_option(c("-z", "--extra_fasta"), type="character", help="Option to add a FASTA file containing sequences not on GenBank")`
 Please see the schema for the metadata and naming of fasta file below if you want to merge datasets taken from multiple sources

 ## Metadata Schema and FASTA File Naming Convention